timescale/docs/cloud/multi-factor-authentication.md

 ## Multi-factor user authentication

-You can use two-factor authentication also known as 2-Step verification or 2FA to log in to your Timescale Cloud account.This enables secure logins that requires a second authentication code in addition to the user password.
+You can use two-factor authentication also known as 2-Step verification or 2FA to log in to your Timescale Cloud account.
+This enables secure logins that requires a second authentication code in addition to the user password.
 You require an authentication code, provided by the Google Authenticator app on your mobile device.